ashanmaa/Intent-Classifier-Agent/README.md

-# Intent-Classifier-Agent
-People often misread intent in text conversations, leading to responses that are logically correct but emotionally wrong.
-This is not just an AI that answers, it helps people communicate better.

-# 🧠 Intent Classifier Agent
+# Intent Classifier Agent

+Most people reply with logic when empathy is needed.

+This project is built to fix that.

-An AI-powered communication assistant that helps users respond better by understanding intent behind messages.
+An AI-powered communication assistant that helps users respond appropriately by understanding the intent behind messages.

 ## 🚀 Live Demo
 🔗 https://intent-classifier-agent-790917605301.europe-west1.run.app

-## 💡 Problem
+## 💡 The Problem

-People often misread intent in text conversations, leading to responses that are logically correct but emotionally wrong.
-Most people default to giving solutions, even when emotional support is needed.
+In text conversations, intent is often misread.

+This leads to responses that are:
+- logically correct
+- but emotionally wrong

+People tend to jump into solutions, even when the other person just needs to be heard.

-## ✨ Solution
+## ✨ The Solution

-This project introduces a Communication Intent Agent that:
+This agent analyzes a message and helps you respond the right way.

+It:
-- Classifies user messages into:
+- Classifies intent into:
   - EMOTIONAL_SUPPORT
   - NEEDS_SOLUTION
   - NEUTRAL
-- Generates a human-like response suggestion
+- Generates a natural, human-like reply suggestion
 - Adapts tone and language based on context

-Instead of just generating replies, this system helps users respond appropriately.
+Instead of just generating answers, it helps users communicate better.

+## 🧠 Example

+**Input**
+I feel really overwhelmed lately

+**Output**
+{
+"intent": "EMOTIONAL_SUPPORT",
+"confidence": 0.95,
+"suggested_response": "hey… I’m here for you, you’re not alone in this" }

-## 🧩 Features
+## 🧩 Key Features

 - Intent classification (3 categories)
 - Confidence scoring (0–1)
 - Human-like response suggestion
-- Language adaptation (auto-detect)
+- Language & tone adaptation
-- Tone adaptation (empathetic vs practical vs neutral)
-- API-based deployment via Cloud Run
+- Real-time API deployment (Cloud Run)

+## 🏗️ How It Works

+1. User sends a message
+2. Agent processes input via HTTP
+3. Gemini analyzes intent
+4. System classifies the message
+5. A context-aware response is generated
+6. Output is returned in structured JSON

 ## ⚙️ Tech Stack

 - Python
-- Google Agent Development Kit (ADK)
+- Google ADK
 - Gemini 2.5 Flash
-- Google Cloud Run
+- Cloud Run
 - Docker

-## 🧠 Example Output

-Input: I feel really overwhelmed lately
-Output:
-{
-"intent": "EMOTIONAL_SUPPORT",
-"confidence": 0.95,
-"suggested_response": "hey… I’m here for you, you’re not alone in this" }

-## 🏗️ Architecture

-1. User sends message
-2. Agent receives input via HTTP
-3. Gemini processes the message
-4. Intent is classified
-5. Response suggestion is generated
-6. Output returned in JSON

-## 🚀 Deployment

-Using Google ADK CLI:
-uvx --from google-adk==1.14.0 \
-adk deploy cloud_run \
-  --project=$PROJECT_ID \
-  --region=europe-west1 \
-  --service_name=intent-classifier-agent \
-  --with_ui \
-  . \
-  -- \
-  --labels=project=intent-classifier \
-  --service-account=$SERVICE_ACCOUNT

 ## 📸 Demo

+(Add screenshots here)

 ## 👤 Author

 Nur Muhamad Abdussalam